-This course will explore color theory as it applies to ceramic glaze and surface design.
-Students will look at the physical properties of color, as well as its psychological and cultural associations, while developing an individual palette of glazes.
-Students will experiment with various decorative techniques and develop a series of pottery forms in response to their experiments with color and surface.
+This course will explore colour theory as it applies to ceramic glaze and surface design.
+Students will look at the physical properties of colour, as well as its psychological and cultural associations, while developing an individual palette of glazes.
+Students will experiment with various decorative techniques and develop a series of pottery forms in response to their experiments with colour and surface.
+Prerequisite: 6 credits of CERM (Ceramics)